-The City of Burlingame in coordination with the San Francisco Public Utilities Commission (SFPUC)is pleased to present our 2015 Annual Water Quality Consumer Confidence Report.
+The City of Burlingame in coordination with the San Francisco Public Utilities Commission (SFPUC) is pleased to present our 2016 Annual Water Quality Consumer Confidence Report.
 We want our customers to know where their water comes from, how it is treated to ensure it is top quality and the results of water quality monitoring performed by the City of Burlingame and the SFPUC.
 With this knowledge, consumers can make health decisions concerning their water use.
-The SFPUC supplied an average of 205 million gallons per day (MGD) of water via its Regional Water System to serve 2.6 million people in the Bay Area in 2015.
+The SFPUC supplied an average of 205 million gallons per day (MGD) of water via its Regional Water System to serve 2.6 million people in the Bay Area in 2016.
 The City of Burlingame and the SFPUC are committed to customer service and providing you with high quality water.

-Water Ouality
+Water Quality

 The SFPUC's Water Quality Division (WQD) regularly collects and tests water samples from reservoirs and designated sampling points throughout the system to ensure the water delivered to you meets or exceeds federal and state drinking water standards.
-In 2015, WQD staff conducted more than 47,500 drinking water tests in the transmission and distribution systems.
-This is in addition to the extensive treatment process control monitoring performed by our certified operators and online instruments.
+In 2016, WQD staff conducted more than 50,200 drinking water tests in the transmission and distribution systems.
+This is in addition to the extensive treatment process control monitoring performed by the SFPUC's certified operators and online instruments.

 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-In order to ensure that tap water is safe to drink, the USEPA and SWRCB prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
-SWRCB regulations also establish limits for contaminants in bottled water that provide the same protection for public health.
+In order to ensure that tap water is safe to drink, the USEPA and SWRCB-DDW prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
+The U.S. Food and Drug Administration regulations and California law also establish limits for contaminants in bottled water that provide the same protection for public health.